 Balcones Residence by Clayton & Little

-This mid-century modern house recently redesigned by Clayton & Little is situated in Austin, Texas, United States.
+Balcones Residence is a mid-century modern house recently redesigned by Clayton & Little situated in Austin, Texas, United States.

 Photography by Nick Simonite